Li-Hongmin/academic-kickstart/content/post/notepaper_combining_multiple_clustering_using_evidence_accumulation/index.md

 ### 3.3 Recovering Natural Clusters

 The core of the evidence accumulation clustering technique is the mapping of partitions into the co-association matrix, $C$.
-As figure shows, the clustering is obtained using the a hierarchical clustering with co-association matrix.
+As figure shows, the clustering is obtained using the a MST-based clustering with co-association matrix.

 ![figure3](1432715-fig-3-source-large.gif)
 *Fig. 3.
 Dendrogram produced by the SL method using the similarity matrix in Fig. 2g.
 Distances (1−similarity) are represented along the graph ordinate.
 From the dendrogram, the following cluster lifetimes are identified: 2-clusters: l2=0.18, 3-clusters: l3=0.36, 4-clusters: l4=0.14, 5-clusters: 0.02.
 The 3-cluster partition (shown in Fig. 2i), corresponding to the longest lifetime, is chosen (threshold on the dendrogram is between 0.4 and 0.76).*